-Welcome to the July issue of the Clinical Journal of Sport Medicine, our fourth issue this year.
+Welcome to our May 2023 issue of the Clinical Journal of Sport Medicine.

 Christopher Hughes MBBS MSc